marsprince/slate-vue/packages/slate-vue/README.md

 this.$editor
 ```

-If you want to apply some plugins(like slate-history), use editorCreated hook:
+If you want to apply some plugins(e.g. slate-history), use editorCreated hook:

 ```javascript
 Vue.use(SlatePlugin, {